 Snoring or even gasping and choking while sleeping are common ways that sleep apnea is diagnosed in men.
 However, you can have sleep apnea without these symptoms, and women in particular may have sleep apnea even though they don't snore.

 Sleep issues can indicate a number of different conditions, and sleep apnea is only one of them.
 The only way to diagnose sleep apnea is with a sleep test.
-At HerKare, we can perform a home sleep test that will tell us whether you are suffering from sleep apnea.
+At HerKare, we can perform a simple, convenient take-home sleep test that you take in the comfort of your own bed.
+This test will definitively tell our board-certified sleep doctor the type and severity of sleep apnea you suffer.

 If we determine after a home sleep test that you have sleep apnea, we will then talk to you about the options for sleep apnea management.
 Some people are able to control their sleep apnea through lifestyle changes.
 This includes weight loss, exercise and eating healthily.
-However, this is not sufficient in some cases, as people who have sleep apnea may be thin and have generally healthy habits.
+However, in some cases, this is not sufficient to solve the issue and help you get the sleep you need.
 You may need a CPAP device to treat your sleep apnea.
-The mask that is worn while you sleep helps keep your airways clear.
-Your CPAP device will transmit information to us while you sleep which will help with making any needed adjustments.
+The CPAP device helps you to sleep by keeping your airway open with air pressure delivered through a small mask on your face.
+Your CPAP device will transmit your sleep data to our board-certified sleep doctor while you sleep which will help with making any needed adjustments.
 It may take a few adjustments before you are sleeping comfortably with the CPAP device.